tombenke/seneca-logtrans-plugin/README.md

 This is an internal plugin to transform and process log entries of seneca instances.

+The plugin is based on the `custom_logger` example, given to the seneca itself.

 The purpose of this plugin to gain direct control of the logging of seneca, in order to better understand, how it is working.
 This plugin also provide a naive but efficient way to control what and how to print out during development and debugging.

+Note: This plugin is tested with [seneca v3.2.2](https://github.com/senecajs/seneca/tree/v3.2.2)

 ## Prerequisites